AnyDSL/artic/doc/pattern_matching.md

 Enumeration patterns may contain a sub-pattern (like `E::B(1, x)` in our example), and thus, for such patterns the sub-pattern is added to the sub-matrix for the corresponding constructor.
-For instance, if the chosen column was the 2nd instead of the 3rd, the switch statement would contain two cases, one for each member of the `enum` type, and the sub-matrix for `E::B` would be:
+For instance, if the chosen column was the 2nd instead of the 3rd, the switch statement would contain two cases, one for each member of the `enum` type, and the sub-matrix for the case `E::B` would be:

 ```rust
 _ (1, x) false